Eric J. Tanenblatt*

 Georgia Trend Magazine named Mr. Tanenblatt one of the “Forty under 40” rising stars of Georgia in October 1997.
 And in January 2003, Georgia Trend named him as one of the “100 Most Influential Georgians” as well as a “Notable Georgian” for 2011, 2012 and 2013.
 JAMES Magazine has also recognized Mr. Tanenblatt by naming him one of “Georgia’s Most Influential People” in its 2005, 2007 and 2012 annual listings.

-- Georgetown University, Institute on Comparative Political and Economic Systems
+- Graduate, Institute on Comparative Political and Economic Systems, Georgetown University, 1987

 * Non-attorney professional